airbnb/javascript/README.md

 ## <a name='blocks'>Blocks</a>

-  - Use braces with blocks and always on multiple lines.
+  - Use braces with all multi-line blocks.

     ```javascript
     // bad
+    if (test)
+      return false;

+    // good
     if (test) return false;

     // good